Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulation and Analysis Tools

-{\bf Selection requirements (cuts):} Within the SDT report, a SN (both Ia and CC) is detected if it has an observation with SNR $\geq 4$ in both of the discovery filters ($Y$+$J$ or $J$+$H$), within the same epoch.
-As a precursor to this criteria we simulate a trigger that requires a SNR $\geq $ 3 in both discovery bands on the same epoch (this reduces the number of SN to be generated and as such CPU time).
+{\bf Selection requirements (cuts):} Within the SDT report, a SN (both Ia and CC) is detected if it has an observation with ${\rm SNR} \geq 4$ in both of the discovery filters ($Y$+$J$ or $J$+$H$), within the same epoch.
+To reduce CPU time without loss of accuracy, we simulate a trigger that requires ${\rm SNR} \geq 3$ in both discovery bands on the same epoch {\red (a trigger of ${\rm SNR} \geq 3$ rather than 4 was chosen in order to prevent the loss of SNe close to the detection limit).}

-Once generated, the discovery filter ($J$+$H$ or $Y$+$J$) light curves of the SNe are analysed via a code outside of SNANA.
-This code applies the photometric selection criteria defined in Section~\ref{classification}.
+{\red After the simulation has generated light curves satisfying the 2-band trigger, we apply the photometric selection criteria defined in Section~\ref{classification}}.
 Spectra of the objects that successfully pass these criteria are analyzed via a modified, NIR-enabled version of the Supernova Identification \citep[SNID;][]{Blondin07} package.
 SNID compares each input SN spectrum to a library of template spectra and determines how closely template spectra match the input.
-Within our work a SN is typed to be a ``good" Ia if $\>80\%$ of the matches and the top match are a SN~Ia at the correct redshift, and if the SN is discovered roughly 7-12 days before peak.
+In our SN classification analysis, we define a ``good SN~Ia'' if $\>80\%$ of the matches and the top match are a SN~Ia at the correct redshift, and if the SN is discovered roughly 7-12 days before peak.
 This SNID spectral analysis is used to implement the spectroscopic cuts described in Section~\ref{classification}.

-For imaging-only strategies the selection criteria for inclusion in the final sample occur only in the final analysis i.e., no choices are made during the survey itself.
-First, we require that each SN have at least one epoch with a ${\rm SNR} \geq 10$ and at least two epochs with a ${\rm SNR} \geq 5$.
-These requirements are the same as those used to forecast the analysis of the DES-SN survey \citep{Bernstein12}.
-We note that these requirements are conservative and accurate distances can be obtained with less stringent requirements.
-Next, we require that the light-curve parameters of each SN to fall within a ``typical" range of colour and stretch values such as those defined by \citet[][and references therein]{Betoule14}, i.e., $-3 < x_{1} < 3$ and $-0.3 < c < 0.3$.\\
+For imaging-only strategies the selection criteria for the final sample occur only in the final analysis; no choices are made during the survey itself.
+First, we require that each SN have at least one epoch with ${\rm SNR} \geq 10$ and at least two epochs with ${\rm SNR} \geq 5$.
+Next, we require that the light-curve parameters of each SN fall within a ``well trained'' range of color and stretch values such as those defined by \citet[][and references therein]{Betoule14}, i.e., $-3 < x_{1} < 3$ and $-0.3 < c < 0.3$. {\red Note that no cut on distance uncertainty is applied.}\\

-{\bf Lensing:} We set the distance uncertainty caused by line-of-sight gravitational lensing to match that used by the Joint Light-curve Analysis (JLA) and PS1 analyses as described by \citet{Jonsson10},